dorahacksglobal/Hackathon-Playbook/usjoin.md

 Hackathon DAO is actively looking for repos and developers that would like to make technical improvements and solve meaningful problems, and we are more than ready to help!!!
 You can get 💰300 USDT💰 as refer bonus if you referee successfully get >=1 vote(s) in our seasonal grant vote.

-[**Hackathon DAO grant-1 2022**](https://hackerlink.io/grant/34/) is openning now!!!
+📢[**Hackathon DAO grant-1 2022**](https://hackerlink.io/grant/34/) is openning now!!!
 Before 2022-02-21, if you know any community or person that might fit our grant this season, please take 3 mins to fill in 👉[**this referral form**](https://forms.gle/VZuD4JQAWo8Vjg8U6)👈 to complete a referral.
 You can get 💰**300 USDT**💰 as refer bonus if you referee
 - successfully submits a BUIDL to this grant
 - gets >=1 vote(s) in our seasonal grant vote
 - passes the grace period